Novels, Inspiration, Meeting Heroes – Not your typical Day at This Edinburgh PR agency

 Edinburgh PR Consultant, Catriona Conway-Mortimer, shares her recent newfound inspiration, sourced from the most peculiar of places…

-But I’ve just met mine and I’m so glad I did.
+IT’S OFTEN said you should never meet your heroes … but I’ve just met mine and I’m so glad I did.

 Earlier this month I travelled through to Glasgow with our videographer, Seb, to do some filming for our client Bield.